Srivarthaniselvam/Phase-2-Normal-task/README.md

 # Phase-2 Project(Normal task)

 # Typing Speed Tester

-       This Typing Speed Tester is a Python program built using Tkinter, designed to help users practice and enhance their typing speed and accuracy.
 # Usage
+   This Typing Speed Tester is a Python program built using Tkinter designed to help users practice and enhance their typing speed and accuracy.
  -Click the "Start typing" button to begin the typing test.

  -Type the displayed sentence in the input field.